jbrunton/frappuccino-demo/README.md

 The framework provides a DI container class for dependency injection, allowing dependencies to be resolved dynamically at runtime.
 This has two great benefits.

 First, this is what allows the Frappuccino to remain platform- and framework-agnostic.
-For example, the Bootstrapper in the demo app configures the container with a Renderer and PropertyFactory which use the Knockout.js framework for templating an data binding; an HTTP ModelRepository for data access; and the Backbone.js Router for routing and history:
+For example, the Bootstrapper in the demo app configures the container with a Renderer and PropertyFactory which use the Knockout.js framework for templating and data binding; an HTTP ModelRepository for data access; and the Backbone.js Router for routing and history:

 [app/assets/javascripts/app/bootstrapper.js.coffee](https://github.com/jbrunton/frappuccino-demo/blob/master/app/assets/javascripts/app/bootstrapper.js.coffee)